kpcyrd/rebuilderd/README.md

 At the current stage of the project we're interested in every rebuilder there is!
-Most rebuilderd discussion currently happens in #archlinux-reprodubile on freenode, feel free to drop by if you're running a instance or considering setting one up.
+Most rebuilderd discussion currently happens in #archlinux-reprodubile on libera, feel free to drop by if you're running a instance or considering setting one up.
 Having a few unreproducible packages is normal (even if it's slightly more than the official rebuilder), but having additional people confirm successful rebuilds is very helpful.